As well as listing your house for sale, they will also advertise your property and arrange viewings.

-Some estate agents will require you to sign up for a fixed or exclusive term, meaning you won't be able to switch agents down the line if you aren't happy with their work.
-It may be a better idea to sign up for a short term contract so that you can move to another agent if your current one is not up to scratch.
+Some agents ask you to sign up for a fixed term, meaning you won't be able to switch agencies if you are unhappy with them.
+It may be better to sign up for a short term so you can move to another agent if your current one isn't up to scratch.

 When you've decided on the estate agent that's right for you, make sure to get the fees and conditions of the contract down in writing so you know exactly where you stand.

-While HIPs (Home Information Packs) are no longer a legal requirement, Energy Performance Certificates are, so you'll need to have yours ready before putting your house on the market, and before any viewings take place.
+While HIPs (Home Information Packs) are no longer a legal requirement, Energy Performance Certificates are, so you'll need to have yours ready before putting your house on the market.

 You need to get a registered energy assessor to do this for you - you can find one via the Landmarks website.

-Once you've enlisted the help of an estate agent, settled on an asking price, prepared your HIP, and your house is up on the market, the next thing you can do is get your house ready for viewings.
-It's at this point that you'll need to stop seeing the house as 'your home' and think of it instead as a property that will soon belong to someone else.
+The next thing to do is get your house ready for viewings.
+It's at this point that you'll need to stop seeing the house as 'your home' and think of it as a property that will soon belong to someone else.

-Once you have an offer on your home and you are ready to sell, you'll need to enlist the services of a conveyancing solicitor.
-Conveyancing is the process by which ownership of your property passes from you to the buyer, and is a legal course of action, which is why you need to bring in a solicitor.
-You can search for a solicitor in your area that specialises in conveyancing on the Law Society website.
+Once you have an offer on your home and you are ready to sell, you'll need a conveyancing solicitor to complete the sale.
+You can search for a solicitor in your area on the Law Society website.

 At this point the property no longer belongs to you, so there's nothing left to do but set a date for your move.
 You may want to enlist the help of the British Association of Removers, a body representing 500 of the UK's removal services.